-SPECIALTY CARE PROVIDERS Urgent and Non-Urgent Appointment Standards ACCESS MEASURE TIME-ELAPSED STANDARD In-Office wait time for scheduled appointment Not to exceed 60 minutes Non-urgent Appointments Within 15 business days of request Urgent Care Services (Includes appointment with any physician, Nurse Practitioner, Physician Assistant) Within 48 hours of request Urgent Care Services (Specialist and other) that require prior Authorization Within 96 hours of request BEHAVIORAL HEALTH PROVIDERS Urgent and Non-Urgent Appointment Standards APPOINTMENT TYPE TIME-ELAPSED STANDARD Non-Urgent Care Services with a -NON-Physician Mental Health Provider Within 10 business days of the request Urgent Care Services Within 48-hours Follow-up appointment with non-physician mental health care substance use disorder Provider for those undergoing a course of treatment for an ongoing mental health or substance use disorder condition 10 business days from the prior appointment Access to care for non-life-threatening Emergency Services Within 6 hours Access to follow-up care after hospitalization for mental illness Must Provide Both: One follow-up encounter with a mental health Provider within 7 calendar days after discharge, and One follow-up encounter with a mental health Provider within 30 calendar days after discharge Substance Use Disorder - Outpatient services Within 10 business days

-Substance Use Disorder- Opioid Treatment Program Within 3 business days

-Substance Use Disorder services are the responsibility of the

-County Mental Health Program

-LONG-TERM CARE SERVICES S AND SUPPORTS (LTSS)
+SPECIALTY CARE Urgent and Non-Urgent Appointment Standards ACCESS MEASURE TIME-ELAPSED STANDARD In-Office wait time for scheduled appointment Not to exceed 60 minutes Non-urgent Appointments Within 15 business days of request Urgent Care Services (Includes appointment with any physician, Nurse Practitioner, Physician Assistant) Within 48 hours of request Urgent Care Services (Specialist and other) that require prior Authorization Within 96 hours of request BEHAVIORAL HEALTH CARE Urgent and Non-Urgent Appointment Standards APPOINTMENT TYPE TIME-ELAPSED STANDARD Non-Urgent Care Services with a -Non-Physician Mental Health Provider Within 10 business days of the request

+Urgent Care Services Within 48-hours Follow-up appointment with non-physician mental health care Substance Use Disorder Provider for those undergoing a course of treatment for an ongoing mental health or substance use disorder condition 10 business days from the prior appointment Access to care for non-life-threatening Emergency Services Within 6 hours Access to follow-up care after hospitalization for mental illness Must Provide Both: One follow-up encounter with a mental health Provider within 7 calendar days after discharge, and One follow-up encounter with a mental health Provider within 30 calendar days after discharge Substance Use Disorder - Outpatient services Within 10 business days Substance Use Disorder- Opioid Treatment Program Within 3 business days Substance Use Disorder services are the responsibility of the County Mental Health Program LONG-TERM SERVICES AND SUPPORTS (LTSS) Access Standard Skilled Nursing Facility and Intermediate Care Facility/Developmentally Disabled (ICF-DD) (San Joaquin and Stanislaus Counties) Within 7 business days of the request Skilled Nursing Facility and Intermediate Care Facility/Developmentally Disabled (ICF-DD) (El Dorado and Alpine Counties) Within 14 business days of the request PREVENTATIVE CARE Non-Urgent/Routine Appointment Standards Preventive Health Services Within 30 business days of the request
-Access Standard

-Skilled Nursing Facility and Intermediate Care Facility Within 7 business days of the request

-PREVENTATIV E CARE

-Non-Urgent/Routine Appointment Standards

-Preventive Health Services Within 30 business days of the request

-I

-ANCILLARY PROVIDERS

-Standards
+ANCILLARY SERVICES Standards

+ACCESS MEASURE TIME-ELAPSED STANDARD

-ACCESSMEASURE TIME-ELAPSED STANDARD Non-urgent appointments for ancillary services for the diagnosis or treatment of injury, illness, or other health condition Within 15 business day of the request
+Non-urgent appointments for ancillary services for the diagnosis or treatment of injury, illness, or other health condition Within 15 business day of the request

-\ The waiting time may be extended if the referring or treating Provider, or the clinician providing triage or screening, acting within the scope of their practice and consistent with professionally recognized standards of practice, has determined and noted in the member's medical record that a longer waiting time will not have a detrimental impact on the health of the enrollee.
+^{} The waiting time may be extended if the referring or treating Provider, or the clinician providing triage or screening, acting within the scope of their practice and consistent with professionally recognized standards of practice, has determined and noted in the member's medical record that a longer waiting time will not have a detrimental impact on the health of the member.

-\\ Preventive care services and periodic follow up care, including standing referrals to specialists for chronic conditions, periodic office visits to monitor and treat pregnancy, cardiac or mental health conditions, and laboratory and radiological monitoring for recurrence of disease, may be scheduled in advance consistent with professionally recognized standards of practice as determined by the treatment Provider acting within the scope of their practice.
+^{} Preventive care services and periodic follow up care, including standing referrals to specialists for chronic conditions, periodic office visits to monitor and treat pregnancy, cardiac or mental health conditions, and laboratory and radiological monitoring for recurrence of disease, may be scheduled in advance consistent with professionally recognized standards of practice as determined by the treatment Provider acting within the scope of their practice.